-- Criminal remedies do not always attract criminal charges-due to nature of relationship and issues of capacity - Victim may be unwilling to report a loved one - Act may not be criminal in nature, rather civil in nature - Civil prosecutions are expensive and time consuming - Incarceration v. restitution?
+- Do not always attract criminal charges-due to nature of relationship and issues of capacity - Victim may be unwilling to report a loved one - Act may not be criminal in nature, rather civil in nature - Civil prosecutions are expensive and time consuming - Incarceration v. restitution?